natanielstrack/addressbook/README.md

 ## How to use
 - Click on the map to save an address
 - If there's no address nearby, the point will not be saved
-- Locations from [this Fusiontable](https://fusiontables.google.com/data?docid=1z4oT18gGaoHWbnk08SV6hhOA99xC3OdheXulCjSW) are loaded also
+- Locations are saved and loaded in [this Fusiontable](https://fusiontables.google.com/data?docid=1z4oT18gGaoHWbnk08SV6hhOA99xC3OdheXulCjSW)

 ## How to install
 Application wrote in Python with Django, follow the instructions bellow to have your environment set and your server running.